Duals of Higher Vector Spaces: n -duals and pairings

-Since dual spaces are usually defined by the property of having a canonical evaluation pairing to the original space, we begin by discussing pairings of simplicial vector spaces.

-On the simplicial side, we will consider $n$-shifted pairings, which means they target the $\VS$ $n$-groupoid $B^n\R$.
+Since the dual space is usually defined with the help of a canonical pairing, we now discuss pairings of simplicial vector spaces.
+We consider $n$-shifted pairings, which means they take value in the $\VS$ $n$-groupoid $B^n\R$.
 This is the $\VS$ $n$-groupoid consisting of $\R$ on the $n$-th level and $0$ on the levels lower than $n$.
 Its full simplicial data is

 and its canonical multiplication maps given by the Moore fillers are